 The primary purpose of the office is to protect the interests, rights, and privileges of students, staff, and faculty at all levels of university operations and programs.
-The ombudsman is designated by the university to function as an impartial and neutral resource to assist all members of the university community.
-The ombudsman provides information relating to university policies and procedures and facilitates the resolution of problems and grievances through informal investigation and mediation.
-The office does not replace or supercede other university grievances, complaint or appeal procedures.
+The Ombuds office is designated by the university to function as an impartial and neutral resource to assist all members of the university community.
+The Ombuds office provides information relating to university policies and procedures and facilitates the resolution of problems and grievances through informal investigation and mediation.
+The office does not replace or supersede other university grievances, complaint or appeal procedures.

 Wilson-Short Hall, Room 2

 PO Box 644002

 (or by appointment, call 335-1195)